'Lesley Thomson is a class above, and A Kind of Vanishing is a novel to treasure.'—Ian Rankin

 Read first chapter

-A spellbinding mystery of obsession and guilt, this is also the poignant story of what happens to those left behind when a child vanishes without trace.
+A spellbinding mystery of obsession and guilt by Lesley Thomson, this is also the poignant story of what happens to those left behind when a child vanishes without trace.

 It is the summer of 1968, the day Senator Robert Kennedy is shot.
 Two nine-year-old girls are playing hide-and-seek in the ruins of a deserted village.
 Alice has discovered a secret about Eleanor Ramsay’s mother, and is taunting the other girl.
 When it is Eleanor’s turn to hide, Alice disappears.